Yes, you can change your Twitter name

-Most authors know that it is smart marketing to have both a personal and a professional author page on Facebook, but what about Twitter?
+Most authors know that it is smart marketing to have both a personal profile and a professional author page on Facebook, but what about Twitter?

 But you don’t need to start all over again in gaining new followers from zero with a new Twitter account.
 You can keep your current account, existing followers, direct messages and all your Tweets.

 You can change both your username (@username) and your name (Fred Smith) on existing accounts without losing your hard-won followers.
 Yes, a complete change of identity, but retaining all your followers, posts and photos.

 I have used this change of identity facility in the past to rename an established Twitter account from an older book title to a newly released title.